BasileVu/mangafox-upgrade/README.md

 # mangafox-upgrade
-Better user experience while browsing mangafox pages.
+Improve user experience while browsing mangafox pages.

-### Features
+### Available features
-- preloading of next image
+- Preload the next page's image
-- bookmark tab placed on the right
+- Move back the bookmark tab to the right of the menu
-- big images resized automatically
+- Automatically resize big images
-- fix blank pages
+- Fix blank pages bug

-Every feature can be activated / deactivated from the option menu on the upper right.
+Every feature can be enabled or disabled from the option menu on the upper right.

 Tested with tampermonkey 3.12 on Google chrome 46.0.2490.86 m.

-### Install
+### Installation
-Create a new script with tampermonkey, copy-paste the content of tampermonkey_script.js then edit field @require to the mangafox-upgrade.js file.
+Create a new script with tampermonkey, copy-paste the content of tampermonkey_script.js then edit field @require to the mangafox-upgrade.js file location.